stefanbohacek/redacted/README.md

 This is a public beta. there are some issues I'm working on and also some limitations:

+* A modern browser is necessary.
-* the script doesn't work too well on very slow connections
+* The script doesn't work too well on very slow connections.
-* watch out for missing glyphs! (especially when a site uses icon web fonts such as [Font Awesome](http://fontawesome.io/))
+* Watch out for missing glyphs! (especially when a site uses icon web fonts such as [Font Awesome](http://fontawesome.io/)).
-* the script will not replace text that has been inserted as an image :-)
+* The script will not replace text that has been inserted as an image :-)
+* This script may not work on some sites (for example Github).

 ##Changelog

+* **0.0.2** Bookmarklets to apply Redacted Font only to selected text.
 * **0.0.1** First release.